 At the bottom of the form, provide a specific contact person’s name, a direct telephone number (including extension if necessary), a fax number, and an e-mail address to expedite communication between jurisdictions.

 When communicating this form through electronic transmission, precautions must be taken to ensure the security of the data.
-Child support agencies are encouraged to use the electronic applications provided by the federal Office of Child Support Enforcement.
+Child support agencies are encouraged to use the electronic applications provided by the federal Office of Child Support Services.
 Other electronic means, such as encrypted attachments to e-mails, may be used if the encryption method is compliant with Federal Information Processing Standard (FIPS) Publication 140-2 (FIPS PUB 140-2).

 The Paperwork Reduction Act of 1995 (Pub.
 L. 104-13)